disconnect/apache-websocket/README.md

 command, as it may overwrite your configuration each time you execute it (see below).

-You may use `apxs` under Mac OS X as well if you do not want to use SCons.
+You may use `apxs` under Mac OS X if you do not want to use SCons.
 In that case, use:

     $ sudo apxs -i -a -c mod_websocket.c